What is Accounts Receivable?

-To properly forecast accounts receivable, it’s recommended to follow historical patterns and how DSO has trended in the past couple of years, or to just take an average if there appear to be no significant shifts.
+To properly forecast A/R, it’s recommended to follow historical patterns and how DSO has trended in the past couple of years, or to just take an average if there appear to be no significant shifts.

 Then, the projected accounts receivable balance is equal to: